2024

 March 11, 2022.
 Birdwatching in the wintertime.
 UW College of the Environment.

 January 4, 2022.
 Incendios generan drásticos cambios en la migración de los gansos en California.
-Telemundo 48.
+Telemundo 48 (San José, CA).

 2021

 October 22, 2021.
 New Study Is First to Explore How Wildfire Smoke Derails Bird Migration.
-Audubon Magazine.
+Audubon.

 October 21, 2021.
 Wildfire smoke pushes migrating birds hundreds of miles out of their way.
 High Country News.